 Using Cash to Pay Employees and Independent Contractors

 Certain types of businesses do most of their selling with cash.
-Many of these "cash businesses" also pay their workers in cash.
+Many of these "cash businesses" also pay their workers and others in cash.
 While it is not illegal to pay employees and independent contractors in cash, it's not a good business practice for many reasons.

 Some businesses use cash to pay employees in an attempt to avoid paying payroll taxes, and some employees ask for cash payments to evade paying income taxes.

 Payroll and Tax Issues When Paying Employees In Cash

 Employers must withhold employment (federal and state income tax and FICA (Social Security/Medicare) tax) from employee pay.
 The employers must also report the amount of withholding for each employee to the Internal Revenue Service (IRS).
 Employers submit the total of both the employee—withheld from the paycheck—FICA tax and the employer portion of the taxes to the IRS on a scheduled basis.
 Employers must report employee income on Form W-2 each year.
 It includes cash income.

 Employers must verify the work eligibility of newly hired employees, using Form I-9 or the E-Verify system.
 This verification puts the employee in the federal system, and if these employees are paid in cash, agency cross-checks can uncover attempts to avoid payroll taxes by paying in cash.

 The IRS deals severely with employers who fail to report and pay employment taxes.
 Failing to file employment taxes is a common way businesses evade tax (illegal).
 The IRS can audit your business and will review all available incorporation, even if there are no payroll records or checks.
 If the IRS can file tax liens against property, and willful attempts to avoid filing and paying employment taxes can lead to criminal convictions.